 Clean Your Ventilation Systems

 Clean your air ventilation systems regularly.
-Pay attention to your filters and intake systems in your HVAC system and inspect them for any mold growth.
+Pay attention to your filters and intake systems in your HVAC system and inspect them for any mould growth.

 If the air isn’t properly exchanged through good ventilation, you will likely have poor indoor air quality and moisture problems.
-And moisture leads to mold.
+And moisture leads to mould.

 Turn on Ventilation Fans